 KUHL Women’s Freeflex shorts

-Would you believe that the KUHL Women’s Freeflex shorts come in three flavors: cargo, “skort” and shorts?
+Would you believe that the KUHL Women’s Freeflex shorts come in two flavors: “skort” and traditional shorts?
 These shorts are made for the outdoorsy woman looking for a chino-style pair of shorts to be worn in summer.

 The superpowers of KUHL’s fabric are that it is quick-drying, moisture-wicking, has UPF 50+ sun protection and a luxuriously lightweight feel.
-These shorts come in 10 colors and five standard sizes, with two options for inseam lengths.
+These shorts come in 10 colors and five standard sizes, with two options for inseam lengths, 4” and 8” for different traveler tastes!

 KUHL Freeflex Shorts